gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 }
 ```

-Some [vmware-gemfire-short-name] properties are client-side only while others are server-side only.
+Some GemFire properties are client-side only while others are server-side only.
 For
-the appropriate use of each property, see [gemfire.properties vars.and gfsecurity.properties: [vmware-gemfire-short-name] Properties](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-gemfire_properties.html) in the [vmware-gemfire-short-name] product documentation.
+the appropriate use of each property, see [gemfire.properties vars.and gfsecurity.properties: GemFire Properties](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-gemfire_properties.html) in the GemFire product documentation.

 See [@EnableGemFireProperties Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableGemFireProperties.html).

-For more information, see [Configuring [vmware-gemfire-short-name] Properties](#configuring-gemfire-properties) in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+For more information, see [Configuring GemFire Properties](#configuring-gemfire-properties) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-caching"></a>Configure Caching

-To use [vmware-gemfire-short-name] as a *caching provider* in Spring's [Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache) and have [spring-data-gemfire-name] automatically create [vmware-gemfire-short-name] Regions for the caches required by your application
+To use GemFire as a *caching provider* in Spring's [Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache) and have Spring Data for VMware GemFire automatically create GemFire Regions for the caches required by your application
-service components, annotate your Spring, [vmware-gemfire-short-name] client, or server application
+service components, annotate your Spring, GemFire client, or server application
 class with `@EnableGemfireCaching` and `@EnableCachingDefinedRegions`  as follows:

 ```highlight